ironscar/spring-six-pro/readme.md

 ### Hibernate annotated basics

+- Specific classes for `StudentHbDao` and `StudentMbDao` are required for it to work with hibernate and mybatis respectively so recheck the imports in the `StudentService`
+  - The `Student` class used also differs to recheck those imports in `StudentService` and `StudentController`
 - we have clases mapped to tables and their fields mapped to columns
 - `@Entity` requires a no-arg constructor so we use `@NoArgsConstructor` using lombok
 - If the `@Entity` is not in same package as the current spring boot application class, we need to add the `@EntityScan` annotation and specify the packages where to find the entity classes